fungedwin/fungedwin.github.io/_posts/2022-09-26-supporting-low-appetite.md

 - **Blueberries** - Arlo also loves blueberries, but adding it to his food doesn’t do anything.
 - **Goat milk** - Another one of Arlo’s favorites.
 It also has a lot of healthy benefits for dogs and is a good way to help dogs stay hydrated and add a little bit of calories.
 I usually give goat milk separate from his meals, but sometimes mixing into the meal helps him eat, other times it doesn’t.
 - **Broth** - I’ve tried adding broth to Arlo’s food a few times, but it doesn’t help his appetite.
+- **Chicken Heart** - Arlo loves freeze-dried chicken hearts and I often add a couple crushed up in his meal to try and entice him.
+Chicken hearts are considered a healthy treat for Arlo since it is high in taurine, which is helpful for his heart disease.

 Overall, other than Entyce medication, I still haven’t found the fool-proof secrets to helping increase Arlo’s appetite.
 I’ll keep trying and add to the list.